 Once Tad and Lily are off from school, more often than not that means heading down to The Most Magical Place on Earth.
 Nothing says summer vacation quite like a trip to Disney World!
-Traveling during this busier time takes a little extra preparation to have a toadally awesome visit, and we're here to help you walk through it!
+Traveling during this busier time takes a little extra preparation to have a toadally awesome visit, and we're here to help you walk through it.

 Overview of Disney World in the Summer

 You can still have an amazing time even when there are more frogs in the pond, so to speak.
 But it does mean you need to have a plan!
-We're sharing our best tips and insight so you know what to expect during the summer at Disney World.
+We're sharing our best tips and insights so you know what to expect during the summer at Disney World.

 Summer Crowds at Disney World